hyyan/woo-poly-integration/readme.txt

 woocommerce and polylang , please update immediately

 = 0.29 =
 The release includes important fixes and updates for latest version of woocommerce and polylang , please update immediately

+= 0.29.1 =
+The release includes important fixes and updates for latest version of woocommerce and polylang , please update immediately